• Skip to primary navigation

 • Phyllo cups - These are so easy to find I most grocery stores, especially during the holidays.

-I bet any way you make them you will love them.
-You really can't go wrong with phyllo cups.
+I bet any way you make these spinach artichoke bites you will love them.
+You really can't go wrong with crunchy phyllo cups.

 Since we are all busy when we have parties, gatherings or host holidays, I like to prepare these ahead of time up until I bake them in the oven.
 I simply prep, place on a baking sheet and wrap with plastic wrap or aluminum foil until ready to cook and serve.